The Bankrate promise

 Working capital loan costs can vary significantly.
 Well-qualified borrowers getting a loan from a bank might pay about 6 percent interest.
 Companies with poor credit using merchant cash advances might pay factor rates of 1.50 or higher, which could be equivalent to interest rates of 80 percent or higher.

-Every lender is free to set its own requirement, but working capital loans usually have less strict requirements than other types of financing.
+Every lender is free to set its own requirements, but working capital loans usually have less strict requirements than other types of financing.
 It’s possible to find lenders willing to work with you if you have a credit score of 600 or even lower.
 Companies with low credit scores might need to offer collateral or a personal guarantee to qualify.